The Poor Traveler Itinerary Blog

 The usual process is this:

-1. Pay the Travel Tax.
-IDEALLY, the travel tax and departure fee are already included when you book your ticket, so please check your ticket.
+2. Pay the Travel Tax.
+Sometimes, the travel tax is already included when you book your ticket, so please check your ticket.
 But there are times when it isn’t the case.
 If not sure, check-in first.
 The check-in agent will tell you if you still need to settle the tax.
 At NAIA Terminal 3, the travel tax counters should be on your far right when you’re facing the check-in counters.
 It’s P1,620 per person.

-2. Check in!
-Present the Departure Card together with the Travel Tax receipt, printed ticket and passport to the check-in agent.
-The Agent will give you your boarding pass.
+3. Check in!
+Present your passport together with the Travel Tax receipt to the check-in agent.
+If your destination country requires a visa, the staff will look for that, too.
+If everything is in order, the Agent will give you a boarding pass.

 4. Proceed to the Immigration Booths.
 They will be asking questions like: How long will you be staying abroad?
 What are you going to do there?
 What’s your occupation?
 Where will you stay?
-The key is to convince them that you’re going there to tour and not to find work.
 When they’re satisfied, they will put a stamp on your passport.

 5. Final security check.
 Remove all gadgets and metal items (including belts and coins) from your body.
-Remove your shoes only when instructed.
+Take out the laptop from your bag and put it on a tray.
+Sometimes, shoes are removed, too.

 That’s about it.
 It’s a long process and it involves a lot of queueing so make sure you’re at the airport at least 2 hours before your flight.